 A recent report from MORE TH>N has looked at the average running cost of five properties of varying sizes across 72 towns throughout the UK.
-It was discovered that 28% of people spend more on their monthly bills than they do on their mortgage.
-On average the annual cost of gas and electricity in a household is £1,345.20, so it could be worth looking at how you could save electricity.
+The report found that 28% of people spend more on their monthly bills than on their mortgage.
+On average, the annual cost of gas and electricity in a household is £1,345.20, so it could be worth looking at how you could save electricity.

-Here are 10 ways to save electricity and money:
+Here are ten ways to save electricity and money:

 Turn Off The Lights

 An obvious way to save electricity is to turn off unnecessary lights.
-Begin to consider whether it’s really necessary to switch the lights on before you do it.
-Could you just open the curtains instead?
-And of course, get into the habit of flicking the light switch off when you leave a room.
+Begin to consider whether it’s essential to switch the lights on before you do it.
+Could you open the curtains instead?
+And, of course, get into the habit of flicking the light switch off when you leave a room.